TysonM3603/WebDev/ClassNotes.md

 October 29
 - In order to run the WebApplication stuff, you have to dotnet run the program console project then copy/paste the localhost url into a web browser.
 Example: dotnet run --project .\MVCAjaxApi\mvc\ (See Oct29 in the InClassCode folder)

+November 14
+- There are many different domain places that you can purchase a domain from.
+- Microsoft Azure can be used to make a static web app.